 The importance of a normal bowel motion.

 There are a number of elimination pathways that our bodies use to remove waste which include bowel motions as well as urination, breathing and through the skin.
-If a person is not effectively eliminating waste from the body, toxins can build up and contribute to the development of a number of diseases.
-When a person is constipated, toxins within a stool may be reabsorbed back into the body.
+If a person is not effectively eliminating waste from the body, toxins can build up and contribute to the development of a number of conditions.
+When a person is constipated, toxins within a stool may actually be reabsorbed back into the body.
 If a person has regular diarrhoea, this means the transit time from eating to elimination is sped up and does not allow the body enough time to absorb adequate amounts of nutrients from their food which can lead to nutrient deficiencies as well as dehydration.

 Constipation is irregular bowel motions that are difficult to pass.
 Stools often look like type 1-2 on the Bristol Stool Chart.